alexischilinski/starwars_deploybackend/README.md

 ## Getting Started/Installing

 Fork and clone this repo.
-This is a Django app so it will require the latest versions of Python and Django.
+This is a Django app so it will require the latest versions of Python and Django, and it utilizes PostgreSQL for the database.
 As long as the below packages are installed, run the following command:

 ```
 pipenv shell